 If you like the classic style of a field watch, chances are you already own one that’s still ticking.
 The great thing about field watches is their longevity and complete immunity to changing fashions.
 For anyone looking to buy another field watch, or maybe your very first, here are some of the best field watches being put on the market today.

-Hamilton Khaki Field Watch
+Hamilton Khaki Field Mechanical Watch

-The Khaki Field Watch (see its current price on Amazon) doesn’t throw in unnecessary bells and whistles.
+The Khaki Field Watch doesn’t throw in unnecessary bells and whistles.
 It has a stainless steel case, a nylon “NATO” strap, and a high-contrast display that uses large white numerals on a black face and luminescent hands.

 This is a classic hand-wound mechanical watch, a true throwback in our modern timekeeping era.
 The Khaki Field Watch is a timepiece for anyone who enjoys the classics.

 Timex is known for making good watches at good prices, and this green, quartz analog watch fits the bill, with a nylon strap and large luminescent numbers on a military-green face.

 It also includes a date window.
 If you’re just on the search for something simple that doesn’t cost a lot of money, this should do the job.